Wild Mushroom Napoleon with

 Pre-Heat Oven to 325°F.

 Bake Pastry until 65% finished and remove from oven to cool.

-(Repeat each time (4) for each Mushroom variety): Heat 1 tbsp.
+(Repeat each time (4) for each Mushroom variety): Heat 1 tablespoon.
 Olive Oil & Butter Blend in Saute Pan.
-Quick blanch saute the Mushrooms with 1 tbsp. of shallots and a subtle seasoning amount of white pepper & sea salt.
+Quick blanch saute the Mushrooms with 1 tablespoon. of shallots and a subtle seasoning amount of white pepper & sea salt.
 Remove and strain liquid out.
 Set each mushroom variety aside separately.